-My journey with guitars started when I was 15.
-I, of course, wanted to be a rock star.
+My journey with guitars started when I was 15 with the usual dream of being a rock star.
 I already had some musical training, starting with piano at age 6, and moving to saxophone in middle school.
-I never got excited about these instruments like I did the guitar though.
-I taught myself how to play with an old garage sale acoustic my Dad had picked up some years before.
-I practiced it every day after school.
+Those instruments never got me excited like guitar did though.
+I taught myself how to play with an old garage sale acoustic my Dad had picked up some years before by practicing every day after school.
 It didn’t take long before I was able to play along with many of my favorite songs on the radio.
 That gratification fueled more practice, which led to more gratification, and more than 2 decades later, I still play nearly everyday.

 Shameless plug time!

-You can listen to me play guitar and purchase my new album “Spectra” here.
+You can listen to me play guitar and purchase my latest album “Spectra” here.

 When deciding what guitar to build, I thought back to when I was 15 years old and playing on a beat up old acoustic.
 How I wanted an electric guitar so bad!
 I did get one eventually, after I had sufficiently convinced my parents that I was dedicated enough, but what if I could’ve built my own in school?
 I would’ve jumped at that chance.
 This set me on a path to design a guitar project with that kid in mind.
 Also, it’s fitting to aim toward the student level project, being a total novice at building guitars that I am.
 So, in a way, I am still that kid making his first guitar.
 I call it the Student-Strat.